DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Related Works

 Different approaches have been proposed in the literature to detect DeepFake videos.
 Table~\ref{table:relatedWorks_faceSwapping} shows a comparison of the most relevant approaches in the area, paying special attention to the fake detectors based on physiological measurement.
 For each study we include information related to the method, classifiers, best performance, and databases for research.
 It is important to remark that in some cases, different evaluation metrics are considered, e.g., Area Under the Curve (AUC) and Equal Error Rate (EER), which complicate the comparison among studies.
 Finally, the results highlighted in \textit{italics} indicate the generalization ability of the detectors against unseen databases, i.e., those databases were not considered for training.
 Most of these results are extracted from~\cite{li2019celebdf}.

 The first studies in the area focused on the visual artifacts existed in the \nth{1} generation of fake videos.
-Matern \textit{et al.} proposed in~\cite{matern2019exploiting} fake detectors based on simple visual artifacts such as eye colour, missing reflections, and missing details in the teeth areas, achieving a final 85.1\% AUC.
+The authors of~\cite{matern2019exploiting} proposed fake detectors based on simple visual artifacts such as eye colour, missing reflections, and missing details in the teeth areas, achieving a final 85.1\% AUC.

 Approaches based on the detection of the face warping artifacts have also been studied in the literature.
-Li \textit{et al.} proposed in~\cite{Li2019CVPR,li2019celebdf} detection systems based on CNN in order to detect the presence of such artifacts from the face and the surrounding areas, being one of the most robust detection approaches against unseen face manipulations.
+For example,~\cite{Li2019CVPR,li2019celebdf} proposed detection systems based on CNN in order to detect the presence of such artifacts from the face and the surrounding areas, being one of the most robust detection approaches against unseen face manipulations.

 Undoubtedly, fake detectors based on pure deep learning features are the most popular ones: feeding the networks with as many real/fake videos as possible and letting the networks to automatically extract the discriminative features.
 In general, these fake detectors have achieved very good results using popular network architectures such as Xception~\cite{rossler2019faceforensics++,dolhansky2019deepfake}, novel ones such as Capsule Networks~\cite{nguyen2019use}, and novel training techniques based on attention mechanisms~\cite{Jain2019facialManipulation}.